-Set in the spectacular surrounds of Paro, the beautiful Zhiwa Ling Hotel is the perfect base from which to explore this destination.
+Set in the spectacular surrounds of Paro, the charming Zhiwa Ling Hotel is one of the best hotels in Bhutan, and is the perfect base from which to explore the wonders of the Paro Valley.

 Here, elaborate hand-carved wooden cornices and masterful stonework meet cutting-edge telecommunication systems and Swedish under-floor heating – a lovely juxtaposition of traditional and new.
 Enjoy one of just 45 elegantly appointed rooms, with lovely ensuite facilities, and guest areas that include a magnificent Tea House, meditation house and two restaurants that specialise in contemporary international cuisine and classic Bhutanese dishes.